Casey Chaos

-Karim Chmielinski (born October 9, 1969), known professionally as Casey Chaos, is an American singer and songwriter.
-His music has encompassed a number of styles, including hardcore punk, death rock, and metal.
-He is the frontman of the metal band Amen.
+Karim George Chmielinski (October 9, 1965 — December 20, 2024), known professionally as Casey Chaos, was an American musician, best known as the lead singer of Amen.
+His music encompassed a number of styles in the punk and metal genres.

 Early life

-Karim Chmielinski was born in New York.
-When he was seven, his parents separated and Casey, moved with his mother to Melbourne, Florida.
-By age 10 Casey, was touring professionally as a skater.
+Karim Chmielinski was born in Trenton, New York, on October 9, 1965.
+When he was seven, his parents separated and Casey moved with his mother to Melbourne, Florida.
+By age ten, Casey was touring professionally as a skater.

 Career

-1984–1990: Disorderly Conduct
+1982–1990: Disorderly Conduct

-In 1984, fellow skateboarder Duane Peters played him a tape by the band Black Flag.
-Chmielinski became enough of a fan that he started corresponding with Henry Rollins and his friend, Ian MacKaye.
-After seeing Black Flag for the first time live, Casey's life was forever changed.
-He then decided to start his own band.
-He created Casey and the Skate Punx, and recruited bassist Scot Lade, drummer Bill Irwin (drums) and his childhood friend from New York, guitarist Ken Decter (aka Duke Decter).
-They later changed the band name to 'Disorderly Conduct'.
+In 1982, fellow skateboarder Duane Peters played Casey a tape by the band Black Flag.
+Casey became enough of a fan that he started corresponding with Henry Rollins and his friend Ian MacKaye.
+After seeing Black Flag for the first time live, Casey's life was forever changed, and he decided to start his own band.

+He created Casey and the Skate Punx, and recruited bassist Scot Lade, drummer Bill Erwin, and his childhood friend from New York, guitarist Ken Decter (aka Duke Decter).
+They later changed the band name to Disorderly Conduct.
 They began writing songs and playing the Florida punk scene.
 Between his powerful voice and the band's high-energy presence, they became well-known and popular, with people traveling from as far as Atlanta to catch their shows.
 Between 1984 and 1986, their songs were included in three punk compilation albums.
 In 1986, they independently released the album Amen.
 That was followed a year later by the six-track EP Atrocity.